NSYLDZ-arch/DesktopCat/README.md

 DesktopCat 🐱
 A cute, interactive desktop pet that lives on your screen!
 It walks, runs, eats, and occasionally gets a little dizzy.

+THIS IS MY FIRST GITHUB POST AND NAVIGATING THE POST MIGHT BE HARD.
+PLEASE DO NOT COMPLAIN.

 Features
 Interactive: Feed the cat treats (🐟) and watch it hunt!